chethan2kumar/SplunkArchitect/InstallSplunkEnterprise.md

 __You are now ready to customize this instance of Splunk Enterprise for a specific function__

+The following sections outline how to configure instances of Splunk Enterprise to perform specific functions (search head, indexer, etc.) in a distributed and/or clustered Splunk solution.

-If you are using a standalone instance of Splunk Enterprise
+If you are using a standalone instance of Splunk Enterprise you may want to apply some of the function-specific settings outlined in the following sections.
+Generic settings that may be applied to any Splunk solution will be indicated.

 [top](#toc)

 ## Create a Splunk Search Head <a name="create_search_head"/>

 [top](#toc)